awscloudgirl/aws-devops-cb/VPC/vpc_setup_aws.md

-# Creating a VPC Using AWS VPC and More
+# Creating a VPC using AWS VPC and more

 This documentation explains how to create a Virtual Private Cloud (VPC) in AWS using the **"VPC and More"** option under the **Resources to Create** setting.
 This setup will involve creating public and private subnets, NAT gateways, and configuring the availability zones for high availability.
 The guide uses both a visual diagram and step-by-step screenshots from the AWS console to assist with the setup.